Product Management in the Growing Blockchain Industry

 Zcash is a cryptocurrency that boasts strong security through the Blockchain network.
 Zcash is known for its unhackability, which has gained a lot of attention from people who believe in the future of decentralization of currency (i.e. the absence of a third party such as a bank or PayPal to secure financial transactions) as well as strong, digital financial safety systems.

 Product managers are essential for technological growth and for the future of product development, especially as Blockchain carries us into the next technological era.
 From a simple Blockchain job search on google, a large variety of different job positions pop up.
 Blockchain has the potential to be integrated into systems that support nearly all of modern living.
-Varying from health care, to real estate, to banking, Blockchain’s integration is creating jobs for a plethora of areas of profession.
+Varying from health care, to real estate, to banking, Blockchain’s integration is creating jobs for a plethora of .

 Sectors where Blockchain is being applied to: